RoverIsADog/InfoHUD/README.md

 <p align="center"><img src="/img/thumbnailRect.png"></p>

 ## InfoHUD
-Display coordinates and time to the player action bar.
-All the functionality of CoordinatesHUD and more!.
+Display coordinates and time to the player's action bar.
+All the functionality of <a href="https://vanillatweaks.net/picker/datapacks/.">CoordinatesHUD</a> and more!.

 Version 1.3.